 2. Risk Tolerance:

-How much risk can you tolerate in the long run?
-Thus, understanding the risk factor is one of the major keys for choosing an investment scheme.
-The risk tolerance may differ for every investor, being a personal characteristic.
 Our age and the emotional make-up, also largely impact our ability to tolerate risks.
 Risk tolerance levels may differ for every part of your portfolio.

 3. Income Level: